OMm35-class minelayer

-The OMm35 class was a group of two small minelayers of the Czechoslovakian Navy.
+The OMm35 class was a group of two small minelayers of the Czechoslovak Navy.
 They were captured by Germany in 1939 and transferred to the Romanian Navy in 1941.
 The two vessels were then captured by Soviet forces in September 1944, their subsequent fates being unknown.

 Construction and characteristics

 The two vessels were built by Škoda in Komárno between 1938 and 1939.
 They measured 32 meters in length, with a beam of 4 meters and a draught of 1 meter.
 Named OMm35 and OMm36, the two boats displaced 60 tons each.
 Initially, they were armed with two machine guns on a single mount and were able to carry up to 22 mines.
 They were powered by two diesel engines generating an output of 900 hp powering two shafts, which gave the two vessels a top speed of 19 knots.
 Seized by the Germans in 1939, they were briefly commissioned by the Kriegsmarine as FM1 and FM2, before being transferred to the Romanian Navy in 1941 as V5 and V6.
 In Romanian service, their armament was increased to one 20 mm anti-aircraft gun and two twin plus two single 8 mm machine guns.
 The two twin machine guns were protected by 48 mm of armour and the conning tower by 6 mm.
 The two boats were captured by Soviet forces in September 1944, their subsequent fate remaining unknown.